A Roth IRA is an unassuming powerhouse that brings a lot to the investment table.

 Income Producing Investments

 Investing is a great way to keep your money working for you.
-It’s also critical for long-term wealth accumulation, but the financial payouts of investing aren’t only reserved for the future.
+It’s also important for long-term wealth accumulation, but the financial payouts of investing aren’t only reserved for the future.

 Some investments produce income like dividends or interest, both of which will be taxed.